 The secret to cord cutting and saving money really comes down to learning how to get a reasonably priced Internet connection.

 Can I watch live news free on MSNBC.com?

-You’ll need to either subscribe to cable, or a live TV streaming service like the ones we’ve been talking about to legally live stream on MSNBC.com.
+No. You’ll need to either subscribe to cable, a satellite TV service or a live TV streaming service to sign in to MSNBC.com.